TIBCOSoftware/snappydata/docs/quickstart.md

 ##Getting Started using SQL

 We illustrate SQL using Spark SQL invoked using the Session API.
-You can also use any SQL client tool (e.g. Snappy Shell; example in the [How-to](howto/#howto-snappyShell) section).
+You can also use any SQL client tool (e.g. Snappy Shell).
+For an example, refer to the [How-to](howto/#howto-snappyShell) section.

-**Create a column table with a simple schema [Int, String] and default options. **For details on the options refer to the [Row and Column Tables](programming_guide.md#tables-in-snappydata) section.
+**Create a column table with a simple schema [Int, String] and default options.**
+For details on the options refer to the [Row and Column Tables](programming_guide.md#tables-in-snappydata) section.
 ```scala
 scala>  snappy.sql("create table colTable(CustKey Integer, CustName String) using column options()")
 ```